 Storing the learner experiences, or statements, in this way allows the data to be presented in a way that makes it accessible and easy to interpret.

 There are a number of LRS systems to choose from including:

 LearnUpon supports integration with each of these systems.

 How does it work?

-An LRS uses the Tin Can API to collect learner data (or experiences) from both online and offline sources.
-These experiences are reported back to the LRS in the form of Tin Can statements, where they are stored.
+An LRS uses xAPI to collect learner data, or experiences, from both online and offline sources.
+These experiences are reported back to the LRS in the form of xAPI statements, where they are stored.
 These statements can then be retrieved for reporting and interpretation of the learner data.
 Typically an LRS will provide dashboards and reporting functions built specifically for these purposes.

-It’s also important to note that LMS providers may very well build an LRS into their overall LMS product.
+It’s important to note that LMS providers may build an LRS into their overall LMS product.
 But ultimately, you don’t have to have an LRS to generate reports, you should be able to do that within your LMS.
-For example, with LearnUpon’s learning management system it’s possible to store, track and report Tin Can statements without the need for a Learning Record Store.
+For example, with LearnUpon’s learning management system it’s possible to store, track and report xAPI statements without the need for a Learning Record Store.